 Q: Should the clutch springs be replaced if the shoes wiggle on the arbor?

 A: Not if the clutch is 'hitting' correctly.
-Don't mess with it
+Don't mess with it into will result in a better performing motorcycle.

 Q: What is the acceptable tolerance on any of the measurements?